-Before coming to the Broad, Kaushik was an investigator within the Cardiovascular and Metabolic Disease Area at the Novartis Institutes for Biomedical Research, Inc. (NIBRI).
+Before coming to the Broad Institute in April 2012, Kaushik was an investigator within the Cardiovascular and Metabolic Disease Area at the Novartis Institutes for Biomedical Research, Inc. (NIBRI).
 His focus was on developing and executing the biochemistry strategy for therapeutics projects, and leading cross-functional pre-clinical discovery project teams.
-Prior to NIBRI, Kaushik did research into metabolic diseases and obesity at
+Prior to NIBRI, Kaushik did research on metabolic diseases and obesity at

 Kaushik received his PhD in nutritional biochemistry from Tufts University and his B.A. (biology) and M.A. (physiology) degrees from Boston University.
 He currently serves as an adjunct assistant professor at Tufts University’s Friedman School of Nutrition Science and Policy.

 Contact Virendar Kaushik via email at email@example.com.Select Publications

 Fang C, D’Souza B, Thompson CF, et al. Single diastereomer of a macrolactam core binds specifically to myeloid cell leukemia 1 (MCL1).
 ACS Med Chem Lett.
 2014;5(12):1308–1312.

 Pearlstein RA, Hu QY, Zhou J, Yowe D, et al. New hypotheses about the structure-function of proprotein convertase subtilisin/kexin type 9: analysis of the epidermal growth factor-like repeat A docking site using WaterMap.
 Proteins.
 2010;78(12):2571–2586.